-The Bank recognizes investment securities and other investments at the date when the Bank performs the contractual terms (transaction-date based policy).
+The Bank and/or its subsidiaries recognizes investment securities and other investments at the date when the Bank performs the contractual terms (transaction-date based policy).
 Investment securities and other investments are initially recognized at cost.
 After initial recognition, investment securities and other investments are recognized under the above accounting policies.